 PathwayTimetableCredits in the SHSM Bundle

 The roadmap, showing courses offered in a school, that leads to postsecondary opportunities.
 The groupings of courses from Grade 9 to 12 constitute a pathway that leads to a specific postsecondary destination.The student's selection of courses for a semester or a year that lead to the achievement of credits for graduation.
-The student can select courses and personalize their timetable on the basis of their needs, abilities, and interests.The eight to 10 courses specific to a sector that must be approved by the ministry.
+The student can select courses and personalize their timetable on the basis of their needs, abilities, and interests.The eight to 10 courses specific to a sector that are approved by the ministry.
 These are derived from sector, postsecondary, and teacher input.

 • Students need a clear map that shows how the credits in the bundle provide them with the pathway to a future career.